craigymunro/gulp-goofs/README.md

 - Minifies it
 - And outputs it to the `/css` directory.

+Compare `/less/base.less` to `/css/base.css` to see the difference between the original input and final output.

 It also can run in `watch` mode and automatically run whenever a LESS file changes.

 ## Quickstart